Diisopinocampheylborane

 Diisopinocampheylborane is an organoborane that is useful for asymmetric synthesis.
 This colourless solid is the precursor to a range of related reagents.
 The compound was reported in 1961 by Zweifel and Brown in a pioneering demonstration of asymmetric synthesis using boranes.
 The reagent is mainly used for the synthesis of chiral secondary alcohols.
+The reagent is often depicted as a monomer but like most hydroboranes, it is dimeric with B-H-B bridges.